Lemoncode/master-frontend-lemoncode/07-cloud/03-docker/05-auto-azure-deploy/README.md

-# 04 Auto render deploy
+# 04 Auto Azure deploy

 In this example we are going to upload Docker image with a front app to Azure.